Guilded-NET/Guilded-NET.github.io/docs/createBotScratch.md

 ## Connecting to Guilded

-To connect to Guilded, you can use `await client.ConnectAsync()`{: .language-csharpharp}.
+To connect to Guilded, you can use [ConnectAsync](/references/BaseGuildedClient_ConnectAsync()).
 There is one problem though.
-Once you use `await client.ConnectAsync()`{: .language-csharpharp}, the bot will connect to Guilded and program will close seeing that it's done, which will make the bot disconnect.
-This can be solved by using `await Task.Delay(-1)`{: .language-csharpharp}, which will keep the program running and not close it while the connection with Guilded is still online.
+Once you use it, the bot will connect to Guilded and program will close seeing that it's done, which will make the bot disconnect.
+This can be solved by using `await Task.Delay(-1)`{: .language-csharp}, which will keep the program running and not close it while the connection with Guilded is still online.
 It will still keep the bot running even if the bot has disconnected from Guilded, so you'll need to use <kbd>CTRL</kbd><kbd>C</kbd> to close the program.

-We'll define new asynchronous method called `RunAsync` to run the bot:
+We'll define new asynchronous method to run the bot:

 ```csharp
 // At the very top